Hibiscus plants make up a large genus of the Malvaceae family, consisting of hundreds of species of exotic-looking flowering plants.

 Whiteflies are the real culprits behind the transmission of various viral diseases as well.

-An additional hazard is a secretion by these white insects on hibiscus.
+An additional hazard is the secretion of these white insects on hibiscus.

 These stubborn garden pests secrete honeydew, like aphids, which is a sugary, sticky, black residue.